JestherCostinar/laravel-cheetsheet/README.md

 > This will refresh each single migration.

 ## 14. Seeders
 In laravel, You don't need to add rows in your database manually because seeders will do the job for us.

-Seeders in laravel is important when generating data for our database.
+Seeders in laravel is important when generating dummy data for our database.

 In order to create a seeder, perform the command:
 ```